Underwater Focus & Video Lights

 Detailed Overview of Popular Lights for Underwater Photography and Video

 Focus lights are different from “aiming” or “modeling” lights.
-Light & Motion, i-torch, Fantasea, Nocturnal, Sea & Sea, Princeton Tec, Big Blue and several other companies all manufacture focus lights.
+Light & Motion, I-Torch, Fantasea, Nocturnal, Sea & Sea, Princeton Tec, Big Blue and several other companies all manufacture focus lights.
 There are focus lights available for all budgets as well as a few DIY ideas for those just beginning to shoot underwater photos.
 Focus lights can often double as video lights and vice versa.

 Why do I really need a focus light?

 Focus lights aren't necessary in all situations but are highly recommended.
 Digital cameras, both compact and DSLR, focus by detecting contrast at the focusing point.
 Water absorbs light quickly, so using a fous light allows the camera to see the contrast and quickly focus.
 Using a focus light is critical for shooting at night (it also serves as a primary dive light), for shooting supermacro and oftentimes for shooting macro.
 Many experienced photographers use focus lights while shooting wide-angle into bright sunlight as well.

 Do you need to buy a focus light?
 Not necessarily... we've seen all of the following solutions:

 - Go without a focus light - many compact users do this, although focusing in low-light may be difficult.